West Bountiful, Utah

 West Bountiful is a city in Davis County, Utah, United States.
 It is part of the Ogden–Clearfield, Utah Metropolitan Statistical Area.
-The population was 5,265 at the 2010 census, with an estimated population of 5,731 in 2018.
+The population was 5,265 at the 2010 census, with an increased population of 5,917 by the 2020 census.

 History

 West Bountiful was founded in 1848 by James Fackrell, Sr., a Mormon pioneer.
 Born in North Petherton, Somersetshire, England, in 1787, Fackrell immigrated to the United States, and after crossing the plains in 1848 with his family, settled in West Bountiful with his wife Amy Crumb.

 West Bountiful was incorporated as a town on January 28, 1949, and became a third-class city on November 12, 1962.